 For EHRI, the Bundesarchiv will present a summer school and an online tutorial on archival sources on the Holocaust and will give access to its records to various host researchers via EHRI-scholarships.
 Moreover it will list all its Holocaust relevant holdings in the EHRI-portal.

-The Wiener Library is part of work packages 2, 12, & 14 and will be involved with disseminating EHRI news and information.
+The Wiener Holocaust Library is part of the EHRI work packages 2, 12, & 14 and will be involved with disseminating EHRI news and information.

-The EHRI portal, as a result of EHRI 1, contains 95 archival descriptions and 5 finding aids of ITS collections.
+The EHRI portal, as a result of EHRI 1, contains 95 archival descriptions and 5 finding aids of the Arolsen Archives collections.

-In EHRI 2 the ITS contributes to Work Package 6 on Coordination with Humanities, Research Infrastructures and New Methodologies, and will grant 30 weeks of access to scholars and/or students in order to support cooperation between disciplines and between archival and industrial communities.
+In EHRI 2 the Arolsen Archives contributes to Work Package 6 on Coordination with Humanities, Research Infrastructures and New Methodologies, and will grant 30 weeks of access to scholars and/or students in order to support cooperation between disciplines and between archival and industrial communities.

 Emanuel Ringelblum Jewish Historical Institute (PL) / Żydowski Instytut Historyczny im.
 Emanuela Ringelbluma (ŻIH)